Having your operation for carcinoid

 When you are seen in the outpatient clinic before your operation, your surgeon will explain what is going to happen during the surgery.
-When you are admitted to the hospital for your operation, and anaesthetist, physiotherapist and nurse will come to talk to you.
+During this appointment or when you are admitted to the hospital for your operation, you will also talk to an anaesthetist, physiotherapist and nurse.
 The physiotherapist will teach you breathing and leg exercises to do after your operation.

 - Blood tests to check your general health, and liver and kidney function

 - A chest X-ray to check that your lungs are healthy